Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding: Related Work

-PPM does not guarantee strictly positive payoff for players.
-PPR \cite{zubrickas2014provision} improved upon this by offering refund bonuses to the players in case the project doesn't get provisioned and rewarded payoff like PPM otherwise.
-The refund bonus scheme is directly proportional to player's contribution and is given as $R^{PPR}_i(\sigma)=\left(\frac{x_i}{C}\right)B \ \forall i \in N$, where $B$ is the total budget.
-Then the payoff structure of PPR, for every Player $i$, can be expressed as,
+\textit{Provision Point Mechanism With Refund (PPR).} PPR \cite{zubrickas2014provision} improves upon the limitations of PPM by offering refund bonuses to the agents in case the project does not get provisioned.
+This refund bonus scheme is directly proportional to agent's contribution and is given as $R^{PPR}_i(\sigma)=\left(\frac{x_i}{C}\right)B \ \forall i \in N$, where $B>0$ is the total budget.
+Then the payoff structure of PPR, for every Agent $i$ is,

+In PPR, an agent does not know other agents' contributions.
+Thus, as shown in \cite{chandra2016crowdfunding}, PPR collapses to a one-shot simultaneous game where every agent delays its contribution till the deadline.
+This delay results in each agent attempting to contribute at the deadline, leading to a \emph{race condition}, defined as follows.